- Home

 - Combined with age of CCJ, satisfaction status is a key factor

-For detailed information on satisfying your CCJ and the timeline involved, see our comprehensive guide to CCJ removal and satisfaction.
+For detailed information on satisfying your CCJ and the timeline involved, see our comprehensive CCJ removal guide.
 Our CCJ mortgage answers page also covers common questions about the process.

 Can You Get a Joint Mortgage with a CCJ?